Halford Capital

 Why Work with a Broker for CRE?

 Commercial real estate deals are complex.
-Different lenders specialize in different property types, geographic markets, loan sizes, and structures.
-A lender that aggressively finances multi-family in the Southeast may have no interest in a mixed-use property in the Midwest.
+Different lenders specialize in different property types, markets, loan sizes, and structures.
+A lender that aggressively finances multi-family in the Southeast may have zero interest in a mixed-use property in the Midwest.

 Halford Capital works with established CRE lenders, including national banks and private credit institutions with dedicated commercial real estate divisions.
-We match your deal to the lender whose criteria align with your property type, market, and financial profile, so you are not wasting time with lenders who were never going to approve your deal.
+We match your deal to the lender whose criteria fit your property type, market, and financial profile, so you are not burning weeks on lenders who were never going to approve your deal.

-Whether you are looking at an SBA 504 with 10% down or a conventional mortgage for an investment property, start your application and we will connect you with the right lender for your deal.
+Whether you are looking at an SBA 504 with as little as 5% down or a conventional mortgage for an investment property, start your application and we will connect you with the right lender for your deal.

 Ready to explore your financing options?